Preparatory Enrollment Program

 - Notice of Affirmative Action and Nondiscrimination

-Program EligibilityIn order to be considered for admission to the Preparatory Enrollment Program, applicants will:
+Program EligibilityIn order to be considered for admission to the Preparatory Enrollment Program, applicants must:

-- Be a Rhode Island resident with an expected high school graduation date prior to the proceeding Fall semester
+- Be a RI resident with an expected high school graduation date prior to the proceeding Fall semester

 - Not have previously enrolled in a program of post-secondary education